-If you don't want to carry your gym kit around in a plastic bag, you will need a good gym bag, the best gym bag even.
-These versatile, hard-wearing carriers were designed to be hurled over to the nearest empty bench as soon as you arrive in your gym's locker room.
+You'll need the best gym bag now that gyms are open for business again (for the time being, anyway).
+If you don't want to carry your gym kit around in a plastic bag, you'll need a decent gym backpack or duffel bag, not just a run-of-the-mill backpack.
+Why?
+Unlike fashion backpacks, gym bags are versatile, hard-wearing carriers that were designed to be hurled over to the nearest empty bench or locker as soon as you arrive in your gym's locker room.

-Many – if not most – gym rats will tell you that the only way to establish dominance in the gym is to carry your gym kit around in a duffel bag, but like we said in our how to pack a gym bag article, it's usually better to carry your sweaty gym wear around in a backpack, especially if you are under the age of 40.
-Older guys may prefer the Italian Job/away-day-casual cool of a duffel but seriously granddad, the kids don't dig it.
+Many – if not most – gym bros will tell you that the only way to establish dominance in the gym is to carry your gym kit around in a duffel bag, but don't be fooled so easily.
+Real pros will house all their sweaty gym gear in a backpack as it distributes the weight evenly between the two shoulders.

 Whether you’re pounding the treadmill at 6 AM or have to drag yourself to the gym after work each evening, we all approach exercise in different ways.
 But no matter your level of expertise (and ability to not repeatedly hit the snooze button), the humble gym bag is an essential bit of kit for beginners and pros alike.